apptainer/apptainer-admindocs/configfiles.rst

    system should be reflected up in the container.

-``memory fs type``: This option allows admins to choose the temporary filesystem used by {Singularity}.
+``memory fs type``: This option allows admins to choose the temporary filesystem used by {Project}.
 Temporary filesystems are primarily used for system directories like ``/dev`` when the host system directory is not mounted within the container.

 .. note::

-   For Cray CLE 5 and 6, up to CLE 6.0.UP05, there is an issue (kernel panic) when Singularity uses tmpfs, so on affected systems it's recommended to set this value to ``ramfs`` to avoid a kernel panic.
+   For Cray CLE 5 and 6, up to CLE 6.0.UP05, there is an issue (kernel panic) when {Project} uses tmpfs, so on affected systems it's recommended to set this value to ``ramfs`` to avoid a kernel panic.

 Bind Mount Management
 =====================

-``bind path``: This option is used to define a list of files or directories to automatically be made available when {Singularity} runs a container.
-In order to successfully mount listed paths the file or directory must exist within the container, or {Singularity} must be configured with either overlay or underlay support enabled.
+``bind path``: This option is used to define a list of files or directories to automatically be made available when {Project} runs a container.
+In order to successfully mount listed paths the file or directory must exist within the container, or {Project} must be configured with either overlay or underlay support enabled.

 .. note::